filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     The `filecoin-project/lotus` repository is the same one that you would use to join the Filecoin mainnet.
 For the purpose of this tutorial, you only need to `git clone` into the `lotus-local-net` folder.

-3. Navigate to the `lotus-local-net`:
+1. Navigate to the `lotus-local-net`:

    ```shell
    cd lotus-local-net
    ```

-3. Checkout to the latest stable branch:
+1. Checkout to the latest stable branch:

    ```shell
    git checkout releases
    ```

-   > Info
-   >
+   {{< alert >}}
-   > Checking out `releases` will always checks out the latest stable release.
-If you need a specific release, specify a specific `<tag_or_release>` like so:
+   Checking out `releases` will always checks out the latest stable release.
+If you need a specific release, specify a specific `<tag_or_release>`.
+For example: `git checkout v1.17.0`.
-   > ```shell
-   > git checkout <tag_or_release>
-   > ```
-   > For example, to checkout `v1.17.0`:
-   > ```shell
-   > git checkout v1.17.0
-   > ```
+    {{< /alert >}}

-4. Remove any existing repositories.
+1. Remove any existing repositories.

     <!-- TODO: test if this section is necessary. -->
     ```shell
     rm -rf ~/.genesis-sectors
     ```

-5. Build the `2k` binary for Lotus:
+1. Build the `2k` binary for Lotus:

     ```shell
     make 2k
     ```

-6. Recursively update submodules:
+1. Recursively update submodules:

     ```shell
     git submodule update --init --recursive
     ```

     Upon success, the output of this command will look similar to the following:

-    ```
+    ```plaintext
     Submodule 'extern/filecoin-ffi' (https://github.com/filecoin-project/filecoin-ffi.git) registered for path 'extern/filecoin-ffi'
-    ...

-7. Initiate any new submodules:
     ```

+1. Initiate any new submodules:

+    ```shell
     go build  -ldflags="-X=github.com/filecoin-project/lotus/build.CurrentCommit=+git.8d5be1c01" -tags=2k -o lotus-gateway ./cmd/lotus-gateway
     ```

-8. Fetch the proving parameters for a 2048 byte sector size:
+1. Fetch the proving parameters for a 2048 byte sector size:

     ```shell
     ./lotus fetch-params 2048
     ```

-    > Info
-    >
-    > This command may take several minutes to complete.
+    This command may take several minutes to complete.
 Upon success, the output of this command will look similar to the following:

     ```plaintext
     2021-02-23T10:58:01.469-0500    INFO    build   go-paramfetch@v0.0.2-0.20200701152213-3e0f0afdc261/paramfetch.go:138  Parameter file /var/tmp/filecoin-proof-parameters/v28-proof-of-spacetime-fallback-merkletree-poseidon_hasher-8-0-0-0cfb4f178bbb71cf2ecfcd42accce558b27199ab4fb59cb78f2483fe21ef36d9.vk is ok